ponceto/aym-js/src/content/synth.md

 AYM·Synth is a AY-3-8910 / YM2149 virtual instrument based on WebMIDI.

-Just connect your MIDI instrument, click `Power` and enjoy playing some music with a chiptune style!
+Simply connect your MIDI instrument, click `Power` and enjoy playing music with chiptune style!

 ---